k2datascience/ds-foundations/1-intro-cs.md

 Harvard Online Learning - [CS50: Introduction to Computer Science](http://online-learning.harvard.edu/course/cs50-introduction-computer-science).

 The course is free and self-paced.
-You can just watch the videos and skip the problem sets.
+You can watch the videos and skip the problem sets.

 ---